Canada Research Continuity Emergency Fund [CLOSED]

 As a research affiliate of Lakehead and Laurentian Universities, NOSM University is supported through the CRCEF funds allocated to those Universities.
 NOSM University participates as members of the Universities’ oversight Committees.
 NOSM University acknowledges that the research enterprise at each of our institutions has been severely impacted by COVID-19, The creation of the Canada Research Continuity Emergency Fund by the Government of Canada will help us to maintain staff and resume essential research activities during the pandemic.

-For details on the Universities’ CRCEF responses please visit:
+For details on the Universities’ CRCEF responses please see:

 3. Allocation of CRCEF Funds

 Stage 1 and 4 – Wage support for research-related personnel

 Details regarding Stage 1 was released by TIPS on June 23, 2020.
 The allocation from the Universities to affiliates was based on the CAUBO formula.
 The coverage period for Stage 1 wage support was March 15 to August 29, 2020 for 12 cumulative weeks.
 CRCEF covers up to 75% of wages up to a maximum of $847/week over a 12 week period.
 The NOSM University budget administrator identified a list of highly qualified persons hired on non-governmental grants held at NOSM eligible for the wage subsidy and the hiring researchers were contacted.

 Stage 4 was launched by TIPS on September 30, 2020 with a national budget of $84M (resulting from Stage 2 unspent funds).
 Stage 4 provides additional wage supports for eligible research personnel extending the eligibility period from 12 weeks to 24 weeks.
 The NOSM University budget administrator identified a list of highly qualified persons hired on non-governmental grants held at NOSM University eligible for the wage subsidy.
 Upon confirmation of funding for CRCEF Stage 4 by TIPs, awarded funds will be shared, prorated and consistent with the national funding rate.

 For HQPs hired on grants held at either University, researchers were instructed to follow the respective University processes.

 NOSM University is responsible for attesting to the Universities that their processes meet CRCEF program requirements.

 Stage 3 – Research maintenance and ramp-up costs